YaleDHLab/lab-workshops/neural-style-transfer/README.md

 Questions we might ask with neural style transfer include but are by no means limited to:

-* What can the approach tell us about what "content" and "style" mean to humans?
+* What can the approach tell us about what counts as "content" and "style" to humans?
 To computers?
 * What images work better as content or style images, and what does it mean that some work better than others?
+(We'd also have to define what we mean by "work better" — what is a successful neural style transfer outcome?)
 * Can we use neural style transfer to create new forms?
-What about new art that combines the styles of multiple artists?
+What about new art that combines the style of multiple artists or time periods?

 ## Set up your Workspace

-For this workshop, we'll experiment with several style transfer models using sample images.
-But first, we need to set up our workspace.
+For this workshop, we'll experiment with two style transfer models using sample images that you can retrieve from: bit.ly/yale-dh-neural-style

+But first, let's discuss how we'll set up our workspace.

 ### Folder & Filename Conventions